garg3133/zulipbot-action/areas-action/README.md

 name: Areas Action

 on:
-  # Run the action whenever a label is added
+  # Run the action (to notify the teams) whenever a label is
-  # or removed from an issue or a pull request.
+  # added or removed from an issue.
   issues:
     types: [labeled, unlabeled]
+  # Run the action (to notify the teams) whenever a label is
+  # added or removed from a pull request.
+  #
+  # Run the action (to copy the labels from linked issues)
+  # whenever a pull request is opened, edited (PR description)
+  # or synchronized (commits are modified).
+  # Using "edited" and "synchronize" is optional.
   pull_request_target:
-    types: [labeled, unlabeled]
+    types: [labeled, unlabeled, opened, edited, synchronize]

 jobs:
   notify-teams:
     runs-on: ubuntu-latest
     steps:
       - name: Update issue/PR description
-        uses: garg3133/zulipbot-action/areas-action@v0.0.1
+        uses: garg3133/zulipbot-action/areas-action@main
         with:
           token: ${{ secrets.BOT_ACCESS_TOKEN }}
           # Relative path to the areas-action config file